Please note we are now only printing posters submitted through our online system: submit a poster for printing here.

 - Submit the poster through this link, questions can be sent to email@example.com.

 - Submit the file as a PDF of the size desired (i.e. 36x48 inches).
+If possible design one edge to be either 36 or 44 inches in length.

 - It must prominently display the official Radford University graphic identity (found at www.radford.edu/lockup).